ppy/osu-wiki/wiki/Tournaments/MWC/2025_7K/en.md

 ## Notes

-[^winners-bracket]: Winners bracket match
+[^losers-grand-finals]: Losers bracket Grand Finals match
-[^losers-bracket]: Losers bracket match
+[^showmatch]: Best performing MWC7K 2025 players from eliminated teams (All-stars)
-[^mappool-showcase]: Mappool showcase — schedule subject to rescheduling without prior notice, depending on preceding matches
+[^grand-finals]: Grand Finals - final matchup depends on the Losers bracket Grand Finals match
 [^qualifiers-seeding]: Used as the main seeding method
 [^qualifiers-tiebreaker]: Used as a tiebreaker when two teams have the same rank sum